nahobbs5/7-Zip-group-policy-deployment/README.md

 ## 📦 Step 1: Prepare the Installer
 1. Download **7-Zip MSI** (not EXE):
    👉 [https://www.7-zip.org/download.html](https://www.7-zip.org/download.html)
-2. Place the MSI in a shared folder on your domain controller:
+2. Place the MSI in a shared folder for hosting MSI installers (or use the built-in SYSVOL share for simplicity):
    a.
 Create a folder (e.g., C:\Documents\SoftwareShare).
    b.
 Right-click → Properties → Sharing tab → Advanced Sharing.
    c.
 Check "Share this folder"